-- Requirements definition goals, issues, and an integrating framework that works in real life - Progressive levels of detail for each technique in the framework - Scope, Concept, Detail - Applying the framework in an Agile setting what to do and what not to do - Recap identifying, scoping, assessing, and mapping Business Processes - Recap building a common language and "world view" with business-friendly Concept Models - How Process Models provide context, and Concept Models provide a foundation for requirements - Using a Concept Model to discover the necessary Business Events, Services, and Use Cases - Service Specifications validation, business rules, data updates, and other internal behaviours - Use Cases discovering user expectations about a system's external behaviour - Discovering use cases and services at the right granularity a multi-pronged method - Documenting use cases with progressive detail and precision - a phased approach - Avoiding the "Useless Case" phenomenon - Discovering process scenarios and use case scenarios making the use cases real - Developing use case dialogues the "when then" approach and why it works - State transition analysis relating events, entity states, and business rules - Throughout, BA tips and techniques "The Magical Number 7," "Better diagrams through visual literacy," "Essentials of facilitation, in-person and virtual," "The Principle of Constructive Ignorance," "Essence vs. Accident," "Bottom-up techniques, and why they work," "Stay on CoRSE Collect, Reduce, Sequence, Expand," and more - Wrap-up summary, "what's next?," and resources.
+- Requirements definition goals, issues, and an integrating framework that works in real life - Progressive levels of detail for each technique in the framework - Scope, Concept, Detail - Applying the framework in an Agile setting what to do and what not to do - Recap identifying, scoping, assessing, and mapping Business Processes - Recap building a common language and "world view" with business-friendly Concept Models - How Process Models provide context, and Concept Models provide a foundation for requirements - Using a Concept Model to discover the necessary Business Events, Services, and Use Cases - Service Specifications validation, business rules, data updates, and other internal behaviours - Multiple approaches for discovering essential services - Use Cases discovering user expectations about a system's external behaviour - Discovering use cases and services at the right granularity a multi-pronged method - Documenting use cases with progressive detail and precision - a phased approach - Avoiding the "Useless Case" phenomenon ensuring your use cases are actually useful - Developing use case dialogues the "when then" approach and why it works - Throughout, Business Analysis frameworks and techniques will be demonstrated with real-life examples.
+These include "The magical number 7," "Better diagrams through visual literacy," "Essentials of facilitation, in-person and virtual," "The principle of constructive ignorance," "Essence vs. accident," "Bottom-up techniques, and why they work," "Stay on CoRSE - Collect, Reduce, Sequence, Expand," and more. - Wrap-up summary and resources.